kevinpCroat/GADataScience/README.md

 section without learning from the previous section.
 This is more robust then just using a straight test/train setup to improve model generalization.

-Hw3 - Naive Bayes Classification
+Hw4 - Logistic Regression

+Classification Algorithm for linearly separable classes.